How publishers promote subscription conversions with user needs

 Divert Me

 These formats are designed to entertain readers and offer them a distraction from negative news.
-With funny, exciting or entertaining articles - light, engaging reading - they contribute to a balanced mix of content.
-News doesn't always have to be serious.
+With funny, exciting or entertaining articles - light, engaging readings - they contribute to a balanced mix of content.
+News does not always have to be serious.

 An image containing text, screenshot, font, row, automatically generated description